Claude E. Welch Jr.: Editorial and advisory activities

 Welch sat on several editorial committees and advised university presses.
 Since 1993 he has been on the editorial review board of Human Rights Quarterly.
-From 1980–88, he was associate editor for Armed Forces & Society, serving as editor from 1988–92 and on their board of editors from 1992 to the present.
-Welch was subject editor for “Armed Forces and Society” in the International Military and Defense Encyclopedia.
+From 1980 to 1988, he was associate editor for Armed Forces & Society, serving as editor from 1988 to 1992 and on their board of editors from 1992 to the present.
+Welch was subject editor for "Armed Forces and Society" in the International Military and Defense Encyclopedia.

 Welch has served on the editorial board of advisors for several publications, including Buffalo Human Rights Law Review since 1997; advisory board, World History Since 1500 (Dushkin Publishers), 1997–2005; editorial advisory board, Encyclopedia Americana, 1992–03; and the board of editors, African Studies Review, 1974–81.

 He reviewed book manuscripts for Princeton University Press, Pearson/Prentice-Hall, Houghton Mifflin, SUNY Press, University of Pennsylvania Press, University of Rochester Press, University of Nebraska Press, Pennsylvania State University Press, and Kumarian Press.
 He evaluated article manuscripts for Armed Forces & Society, African Studies Review, Journal of Developing Areas, and Journal of Modern African Studies and grant proposals for the National Endowment for the Humanities, the National Science Foundation, the United States Institute of Peace, and the Fulbright program.
 He also was Fellowship evaluator for the Fulbright Commission Council on International Education Services.

 In addition, Welch was promotion evaluator for University of Virginia; Johns Hopkins University; University of California, Riverside; University of Southern California; University of Vermont; Dartmouth College; Southern Illinois University; Miami University of Ohio; University of South Carolina; and the University of Zambia, among others.
 He was on the academic advisory committee for graduate programs at the U.S. Army Command and General Staff College, Fort Leavenworth, Kansas, 1999–2004.